This is our complete guide to image optimization for WordPress in 2020.

 - Adding alt texts to all images

-However, when you manage a WordPress website, you come across quite a few other hurdles as well, when you start the process of image optimization.
+However, when you manage a WordPress website, you come across quite a few other hurdles as well.

 In this guide, we will cover all aspects of image optimization for WordPress.